Rahu-Ketu Main Page

 in the practice of medicine and ministries of service;

 Rahu disrupts the customary methods of performing one's service and managing conflict.

-Rahu in bhava-6 gives a"mixed bag" of benefits and liabilities amongst employees and in one's material workplace.
+Rahu in bhava-6 gives a"mixed bag" of benefits and liabilities among employees and in one's material workplace.

 If Rahu's ruler is benevolent, one may enjoy a profit from dealing with these otherwise undesirable effects.
-For example, Professor Rahu teaching in classroom-6 may work in criminal justice, loan finance, or import-export of exotic and desirable items.
-There will be some criminal undertone to the dealing but Professor Rahu teaching in classroom-6 may be clever enough to manipulate through it.
+For example, Pretentious Professor Rahu teaching in classroom-6 may work in criminal justice, loan finance, or import-export of exotic and desirable items.
+Expect some criminal undertone to the dealing but Professor Rahu teaching in classroom-6 may be clever enough to manipulate through it.